nkoenen/paper-shapley-hierarchy/README.md

 # A Hierarchy of Entropy-Shapley Games for Multivariate Predictive Uncertainty

-Reproduction code for the paper *A Hierarchy of Entropy-Shapley Games for Multivariate Predictive Uncertainty*.
-Each notebook/script reproduces one figure in Section 5 (or Appendix D) of the paper.
+Reproduction code for the paper *"A Hierarchy of Entropy-Shapley Games for Multivariate Predictive Uncertainty"*.

 <p align="center">
   <img src="plots/5_1/synthetic_hierarchy.png" width="780"/>